jean553/at-home-infrastructure/README.md

 kubectl apply -f at-home-server-namespace.yaml
 ```

-Deploy the pods from the Docker image:
+Deploy the pods from the Docker image (set the correct ECR URL into the yaml configuration file first):

 ```sh
 kubectl apply -f at-home-server-deployment.yaml